 Integrated Social Media

-Norman launched his PR Back Talk blog in 2007.
+Norman's blog, PR & Social Media Back Talk, has been providing insights and atitutude about PR, journalism, and social media for more than a decade.
 Norman's Twitter ID, @NormanBirnbach, has been named one of the Top 100 Twitter Users in Boston several times.
 TopPRAgencies has recognized Birnbach Communications in its monthly rankings of top social media agencies from 2013-2014 and Top50AdAgencies included the agency in its list of top PR agencies.